 Speakers such as William James (1906) and Wallace Stegner (1991) have commemorated the contributions of the Stanfords since the inception of the Founders’ Celebration events.
 More recently students have been asked to participate in the festivities by writing about what the founding of the University means to them.
 Founders’ Celebration is an opportunity for all members of the Stanford community—students, faculty, and staff—together with members of neighboring communities to join in celebration of the success of Jane and Leland Stanford’s dream to establish a "university of high degree."

-Explore the history of the Stanford family by visiting the links below:
+Learn more about the Stanford family by visiting the links below.

 - The Life and Times of a Victorian Lady: Jane Lathrop Stanford

 - The tenacious and courageous Jane L. Stanford

 - Jane L. Stanford's time capsule of November 1898–Stanford Report articles: It's discovery in Building 160 of the Main Quad, speculation on what it might contain, and it's final opening

 Did You Know?

 - Leland Stanford was elected Governor of the State of California at age 37.